 - Gold Bullion Rounds

 The weight of gold is measured by troy ounce.
-Gold can be purchased by the gram, in ounces, or even by the kilo in the form of a gold brick.
+Gold can be purchased by the gram, in ounces, or even by the Kilogram in the form of a gold brick.
 Since sizes vary from an oz to kilos, direct physical possession of gold is not required.
 Often this gold is stored in a safe, with a dealer, or at the bank or another facility.
-Other options include gold certificates, exchange-traded products, gold bullion price derivatives, and gold accounts.
+Other options include gold certificates, Exchange-traded fund products, gold bullion price derivatives, and gold accounts.

 Types of Gold Bullion?